FuelLabs/sway-libs/libs/ownership/README.md

 In order to use the Ownership library it must be added to the Forc.toml file and then imported into your Sway project.
 To add Sway-libs as a dependency to the Forc.toml file in your project please see the [README.md](../../README.md).

+> **NOTE** Until [Issue #5025](https://github.com/FuelLabs/sway/issues/5025) is resolved, in order to use the Ownership Library you must also add the [SRC-5](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_5) standard as a dependencies.

 You may import the Ownership library's functionalities like so:

 ```rust